Betwulf/PipelineML/readme.md

  3. Machine Learning Algorithim collection (all can run in parallel on the preprocessed data)
  4. Postprocess Data Tranforms
  5. Evaluators - this will compare the effectiveness of the various machine learning algorithms relative to each other / or absolute.
- 6. Trade Simulation - Step to specifically go run a simulation with the trained machine learning algorithm

 (edited with https://stackedit.io/editor)